 On December 9, 2020, pursuant to ¶ 28 of the Final Order, the IBT informed the United States Attorney for the Southern District of New York that it intended to reappoint the Hon.
-Barbara S. Jones (Ret.) to another five-year term of office as IRO, effective February 17, 2021
+Barbara S. Jones

+(Ret.) to another five-year term of office as IRO.
+Judge Jones began her second term on February 18, 2021.

-On the same day, December 9, 2020, the pursuant to ¶ 28 of the Final Order, the IBT informed the United States Attorney for the Southern District of New York that it intended to appoint Robert Luskin, Esq., currently of Paul Hastings, LLP, to serve as IIO for the five year term beginning February 17, 2021.
-Outgoing IIO Joseph E. diGenova is committed to an orderly transition that ensures that all matters currently under investigation or litigation can be pursued without interruption by his successor.
+Also on December 9, 2020, pursuant to ¶ 28 of the Final Order, the IBT informed the United States Attorney for the Southern District of New York that it intended to appoint Robert Luskin, Esq., of Paul Hastings, LLP, to serve as IIO for the five year term beginning February 18, 2021.
+Former IIO Joseph E. diGenova retired from the Independent Disciplinary Officers on February 17, 2021, and Mr. Luskin began his term as scheduled on February 18, 2021.